-- i.
+i.
 Informal resolution does not involve a full investigation and adjudication like the formal complaint grievance process.
 Rather, the informal resolution process uses mediation or other forms of dispute resolution with the goal that the parties will arrive at a mutually agreed-upon outcome.
-The informal resolution process cannot be used for Title IX cases involving allegations that an employee sexually harassed a student. - ii.
-In order to engage in an informal resolution process, the Complainant and Respondent must voluntarily consent in writing to participate in the process, and the process must be deemed appropriate for informal resolution by the Title IX and Anti-Discrimination Coordinator.
+The informal resolution process cannot be used for Title IX cases involving allegations that an employee sexually harassed a student.

-Exception for Title IX Complaints: In order to engage in an informal resolution process to resolve Title IX allegations, the Complainant must first file a formal complaint13 with the Title IX and Anti-Discrimination Coordinator and then, as described above, all parties must voluntarily consent in writing to participate in the process and the process must be deemed appropriate for informal resolution by the Title IX and Anti-Discrimination Coordinator.
+ii.
+In order to engage in an informal resolution process to resolve Title IX allegations, the Complainant must first file a formal complaint10 with the Title IX and Anti-Discrimination Coordinator and then, as described above, all parties must voluntarily consent in writing to participate in the process and the process must be deemed appropriate for informal resolution by the Title IX and Anti-Discrimination Coordinator.